monkai/github-dash/readme.md

 ------- Extensions ------

 This can be extended almost indefinitely.
-Main call outs for taking this to something close to production-ready are:
+Main call-outs for taking this to something close to production-ready are:

 1. Swapping out the basic setup of the Elasticsearch container following the documentation here: https://www.elastic.co/guide/en/cloud/current/ec-prepare-production.html#:~:text=Create%20a%20deployment%20on%20the%20region%20you%20need,or%20add%20your%20own%20custom%20dictionaries%20and%20scripts.

+	Note: A proper production analysis would help informa a decision on hosting the elasticsearch in the cloud, perhaps on AWS, versus taking on a hosted solution from Elastic.

 2. Investigating the best solution for securing the web frontend based on the business context and expected usage.
+Again, production analysis of expected usage would inform the best way to host this: AWS container would be an option with a suitably tailored public/IP whitelisted ingress as requirements dictate.

 3. Adding functionality for subsequently removing repositories that are no longer desired.
 This has not been added at this time due to time-constraints.

 4. Pushing the currently "in-memory" caching of the current repositories into Elasticsearch or an alternative data persistence technology.
 This has not been added at this time due to time-constraints.

-5. Additional testing on the classes, to bring the coverage up to a high level of completeness, preferably 100%
+5. Additional testing on the classes, to bring the coverage up to a high level of completeness, preferably 100%.
+6. Performance and load testing to establish a baseline of performance figures.
+7. Moving the scheduled retrieval job into a proper thread pool solution such they each retrieval operation becomes non-blocking and returns a progress bar or similar.
+8. Investigation of GitHub subscription model is likely a good idea - better than periodic polling.
+A webhook callback endpoint could be built in to receive notifications on GitHub activity on the subscribed repositories.